RGMem: Renormalization Group-inspired Memory Evolution for Language Agents: Introduction

 \section{Introduction}

-User profiling in recommender systems is centered in population-level interactions, that is, uses' features are usually embedded into latent space and clustered to optimize retrieval and ranking~\cite{zhao2021recbole,zhang2018towards,middleton2004ontological,lu2016collaborative,fkih2022similarity}.
-In contrast, the personal dialog-based assistant continuously ingests fine-grained, first-hand signals from a single user across her/his activity, diet, social life, daily work, and emotions, with context and preferences evolving over time.
-Naively transplanting group-level embedding/clustering into dialog-based user profiling would sacrifice individual distinction, break evidence traceability, and lead to imbalanced choices of abstraction levels.

-To tackle the predicament above, we think the core challenge lies in the dialog continuity, i.e., anchoring a set of trait-level invariants across dialog sessions while rapidly adapting to new evidence.
-As well known, the currently-existing memory and retrieval mechanisms struggle to achieve this balance.
-Limited context windows and the "lost-in-the-middle~\cite{liu2023lost,zhong2024memorybank}" effect make long-dialog unreliable, implying the static parametric (implicit) memory is difficult to update incrementally~\cite{wang2025mirix}.
-Although retrieval-augmented generation (RAG)~\cite{edge2024local,guo2024lightrag} and explicit memory systems attempt to solve this problem at the fact level, they bring lexical overlap and recency, making it hard to abstract stable, higher-level traits across dialog sessions, thus giving rise to accumulation of conflict and ignorance of low-frequency but semantically consistent weak signals.
-More importantly, the dialog personalization is inherently multi-scale, that is to say, it must precisely localize the concrete events (micro), compose cross-situational relations and regularities (meso), and ultimately distill long-term, stable, and updatable profile invariants (macro).
-This raises the classic \textit{stability-plasticity dilemma}: how to preserve slow variables (long-term traits) while rapidly migrating the profile's center of mass when genuine changes occur.
+Modern dialogue agents built on large language models are increasingly expected to sustain personalized interactions over extended periods, spanning multiple sessions and evolving user states~\cite{li2025memos,chhikara2025mem0}.
+However, long-term personalization exposes a fundamental mismatch: interaction histories grow without bound, while the model’s reasoning at any moment is constrained by a finite context window~\cite{collins2015transactions,xiao2024efficient}.
+This mismatch gives rise to a core challenge in long-term dialog personalization—how to maintain stable user representations across sessions while remaining responsive to new and potentially contradictory evidence.
+Existing memory and retrieval mechanisms struggle to achieve this balance.
+Limited context windows and the \emph{lost-in-the-middle} effect~\cite{liu2024lost,zhong2024memorybank} make long-dialog reasoning unreliable, while static parametric memory is difficult to update incrementally~\cite{wang2025mirix}.
+Although retrieval-augmented generation (RAG)~\cite{edge2024local,guo2024lightrag} and explicit memory systems attempt to address this problem at the fact level, they are often dominated by lexical overlap and recency bias, making it difficult to abstract stable, higher-level traits across sessions.
+More fundamentally, dialog personalization is inherently multi-scale: it involves concrete events (micro), cross-situational regularities (meso), and long-term abstractions (macro), giving rise to the classic \emph{stability–plasticity dilemma}.